phatnguyenuit/sample-typescript/how-to-sort-imports-like-a-pro.md

 # How to sort imports like a pro in TypeScript

-Crossing reviews becomes a very common activity today in the engineering behavior.
+Crossing reviews becomes a very common activity today in engineering behavior.
 To help us reviews changes for pull/merge requests easier, **sorting imports** can help us a much.
-The codebase becomes more professional, more consistency, reviewers will be happier, and the review process will be faster, focus on the implementation changes **ONLY**.
+The codebase becomes more professional and more consistent, reviewers will be happier, and the review process will be faster, focusing on the implementation changes **ONLY**.

 Have you ever thought about how to sort imports in TypeScript projects automatically?